apache/skywalking-rover/docs/en/setup/examples/cases/profiling-process/readme.md

 #### Locate Service

 You could use the `ps -ef` and `grep` to filter the which process you want to profile.
+In this case, my service is `sqrt`.

 ```shell
 $ ps -ef|grep sqrt